rodneyshupe/Cookbook/Recipes/InstantPot/Glazed-and-Grilled-Ribs.rst

    sides so they're leaning against walls of pot and each other (rather than stacking them flat, one on top of the other).
 Lock on lid, making sure steam release valve is in the proper sealed position.
-Select “Manual” and program for 9 minutes at high pressure.
+Select "Manual" and program for 9 minutes at high pressure.
 Let pressure release naturally 10 minutes, then manually release pressure.
 Unlock lid and transfer ribs to a rimmed baking sheet.
 Let sit at room temperature until ready to serve.